 - 1/4 cup water

-- While the crust is freezing, prepare the filling: process the soaked cashews, pumpkin puree, non-dairy milk, sugar, ground cinnamon and nutmeg in the electric blender until you get a thick, creamy mixture.
+- While the crust is freezing, prepare the filling: process the soaked cashews, pumpkin puree, almond milk, sugar, melted coconut oil, ground cinnamon and nutmeg in the electric blender until you get a thick, creamy mixture.

 - Dissolve the agar agar powder in 1/4 cup of water and then pour the agar agar mixture into the blender.
 Process all the ingredients together until you get a homogeneous filling.